OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 Drafting the ideal process took quite a bit of time.
 This was caused by a lack of knowledge of what the tooling could provide.
 At the time, we knew about source control, build servers, and Redgate tooling, but we were all unfamiliar with what deployment tooling could provide.
 Thankfully, Redgate was there to help educate us.

-We first listed the various tools and the functionality they provide.
+First, we listed the various tools and the functionality they provide:

 - Source control
     - It stores all the SQL scripts.